michael-isichenko/plot/readme.md

 CSV or whitespace-separated utf-8 text.
 The input is normally expected in a dataframe-like format starting with a header line with one or more field names followed by data rows with as many numeric fields as there are field names.  `plot` will plot any number of 'y' columns vs one 'x' column in the dataframe, and more (see below).
 The zero-based column numbers are supplied by the user.
 Plotting from multiple files is also supported.
 Most useful for a unix environment is plotting from standard input.  `plot -t` prints columns of random data usable for self-testing and demo plots.

-## Supported graphic backends
+## Supported graphics backends

 * `gnuplot`.
 Requires a [gnuplot5](http://www.gnuplot.info/docs_5.0/gnuplot.pdf) installation.
 Generates cleaner graphics in a popup window without an inconvenient blocking command line or calling application.
+This is plot's default driver.
 * `pyplot`.
-Uses matplotlib.pyplot supplied with python istallation.
+Uses matplotlib.pyplot supplied with python installation, enabled with the `--driver pyplot` option.
 This backend blocks the calling shell process until the Qt window is closed.

-Both drivers support non-blocking plotting to a pdf file (`--output` option).
+`plot` is can be used on unix-based systems with a graphics layer such as linux (X11) or OSX (Quartz, Cocoa).
+Both gnuplot and matplotlib drivers support graphics-free non-blocking plotting to a pdf file (`--output` option).

 ## Supported plot types